Epic home fails: world's worst design and DIY mistakes

 Watching soaps

-Don't have space for a utility zone or a laundry room?
+Don't have space for a utility area or a laundry room?
 No problem – simply make your living room multi-functional.
 Put on a load of washing while you catch up on your favourite shows and just turn the volume up when the spin cycle kicks in.

 Rik Williams/Flickr [Public domain]